ValiantCat/XXShield/README.md

 XXShield is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby

 pod "XXShield"

 ```

 ## Author

-XXShield, 519224747@qq.com
+ValiantCat, 519224747@qq.com

 ## License

-XXShield is available under the MIT license.
+XXShield is available under the Apache-2.0 license.
 See the LICENSE file for more info.